-The standard interest rates for credit cards usually vary between 11 and 25 percent—depending on your credit score.
+The standard interest rates for credit cards usually vary between 11 and 25%—depending on your credit score.
 Luckily, most cards also come with a 30-day interest-free grace period.
 This means that you have 30 days to pay off a given purchase before it begins to accrue any interest.
 If you are able to pay off your balance in full every month, this essentially means that you’re borrowing money for free.

 Lastly, credit cards have what’s called a revolving balance.
 This means that the amount you can spend against your credit limit replenishes as your balance is paid down.
 Here’s an example:

 If you had a card with a $3,000 credit limit and a $2,000 balance, you would have $1,000 left to spend before the card was maxed out.
 Now, let’s say you paid off $500 of that balance.
 You’d be left with a balance of $1,500, and you’d be able to spend an additional $1,500 before you maxed out the card.